| 1. What is E-Commerce? The following are various definitions of E-commerce which refers

 activities.
 However, more and more e-commerce activities are being done on the

 Internet because of the Internet's lower cost, ease of use and unlimited reach.
+E-commerce for the LGU means having the capability of doing its

 business on the Internet or the Web.
 Primarily this means being able to provide